Rulebook (17th Edition)

 Additionally, the following rules apply to all counters:

-- Exhaustion Counter (proactive): Exhaust the card.
+- Exhaustion Counter (proactive): Exhaust the host.

-- Dice Counter (reactive): When a die is rolled (no matter who rolled the die initially), re-roll it.
+- Dice Counter (reactive): When a die is rolled (no matter who rolled the die initially): Re-roll it.

 Chains